 Surgery.
 Surgical treatment for arrhythmias is usually done only when all other appropriate options have failed.
 Surgical ablation is a major surgical procedure requiring general anesthesia.
 The chest is opened, exposing the heart.
 The site of the arrhythmia is located, the tissue is destroyed or removed in order to eliminate the source of the arrhythmia.

 Arrhythmias occur when there is a disruption in the normal pace of the heartbeat.

-When the heart or blood vessels near the heart do not develop normally before birth, a condition called congenital heart defect occurs (congenital means "inborn" or "existing at birth").
+When the heart or blood vessels near the heart do not develop normally before birth, a condition called congenital heart defect occurs (congenital means "existing at birth").

 Congenital heart defects occur in close to 1 percent of infants.
 Most young people with congenital heart defects are living into adulthood now.

 In most cases, the cause is unknown.
-Sometimes a viral infection causes the condition.
+Sometimes a viral infection in the mother causes the condition.
 The condition can be genetic (hereditary).
 Some congenital heart defects are the result of alcohol or drug use during pregnancy.

 The right or left side of the heart is incompletely formed (hypoplastic)

 Both the pulmonary artery and aorta arise from the same ventricle.